alinapradhan/alinapradhan/README.md

 - Machine Learning from NPTEL
 - AI in Marketing from NPTEL
 - Geo-data sharing and cyber security from ISRO

+Do we need to heat Mars from bottom to support life ??
 <!-- ## 📂 Projects

  📊 GitHub Activity

 ![GitHub Activity Graph](https://github-readme-activity-graph.vercel.app/graph?username=alinapradhan&theme=react)

+##

 ### [Project 1: Awesome Project](https://github.com/alinapradhan/awesome-project)